eilandx/eilandx.github.io/_posts/2024-02-12-minecraft-docker.md

       - [Restarting the container](#restarting-the-container)
     - [Customizing your Minecraft server](#customizing-your-minecraft-server)

-# Using Docker to launch a Minecraft server

-## Goal
-In this guide, we will set up a simple Minecraft server using a Docker container on a Linux machine (Ubuntu 22.04) We will use a pre-made image, spin it up using `docker run`, manage it using `docker compose`, learn how to customize it and playtest it.

 ## Prerequisites
 We need to make sure that Docker and all its requirements are installed on the machine that will be hosting our server.
 This could be your own laptop, a virtual machine or a dedicated server.
 For documentation on installing Docker, please refer to the official [Docker documentation](https://docs.docker.com/engine/install/).
 We will be hosting the Minecraft server on Ubuntu 22.04, but the steps should be similar for other distributions.